 Technical information about this website’s accessibility

-Northern Ireland Policing Board is committed to making the PCSP website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Northern Ireland Policing Board is committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines Version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines Version 2.1 AA standard.

 Content that’s not within the scope of accessibility regulations

-We will make any essential or new PDFs or Word, Excel etc documents available in alternative formats on request, and have how to request these documents outlined on our publications scheme.
+We will make any essential or new PDFs or Word, Excel etc documents accessible for screen reading software, and available in alternative formats on request.